buvis/docs/src/catalogue/joplin-server.md

 ## Description

-This server allows you to sync any Joplin client
+This server allows you to sync any Joplin client.

 ## k8 at home search